 17. Coordinate Flu or Pneumonia Shots

-Two of the most common illnesses that people come down with are pneumonia and the flu.
-With older adults, these health conditions can become deadly if they are not treated early on.
+Two of the most common illnesses that people contract are pneumonia and the flu.
+With older adults, these health conditions can become deadly if they are not treated early.

 Companies need to provide information to their employees about how they can get vaccination shots for pneumonia and the flu.
 You can include this information in a company brochure, memo, newsletter or pamphlet that you know all the employees are going to see.
 Onsite events for flu or pneumonia shots make great wellness activities.